rzzzwilson/pyMail/README.rst

 ======
 The code here is purely exploratory.

-This is a Python+PySide desktop application that runs under Linux, OSX and Windows (7, at least).
+This is a Python+PyQt5 desktop application that runs under Linux, OSX and Windows (7, at least).

-We'll use PySide.
+We'll use PyQt5.
 This means we can use Python 3.
 I've waited long enough for wxPython to be compatible with Python 3.

 The aim is to have enough functionality to replace my use of Thunderbird.